Cardio vs. Strength Training—Which Is More Important for Your Health and Fitness Goals?

 What Are the Benefits of Strength Training?

-Cardio vs. Strength Training for Maintaining a Healthy Weight
+Cardio vs. Strength Training for Different Goals

 When it comes to working out, we all have our preferences.
 Some are firmly in the cardio camp, while others are fans of free weights and resistance training.
 But in the cardio vs. strength training debate, one thing is clear.
 Just like PB&J, some things are better together.
-“The best workouts include a dose of strength and a dose of cardio,” agrees Peloton instructor Ben Alldis.
-“The benefits are reciprocal—not only does weight training strengthen your cycling and running (and vice versa), it also builds you up to tackle those functional, day-to-day movements.”

 Each boasts major health and fitness benefits, so by bringing cardio and strength training together, you’re getting the best of both worlds and powering up your workouts.